 Reception dimensions aren't just figures in a technical specification; they are the mathematics of comfort and the psychology of first contact.
 A desk that's too high creates a barrier and overwhelms the guest; one that's too low deprives the administrator of privacy.
-In 2026, lobby ergonomics account for not just standard regulations but also inclusivity, IT integration, and long staff shifts.
+Modern lobby ergonomics account for not just standard regulations but also inclusivity, IT integration, and long staff shifts.
 We examine gold standards for height (1100-1200 mm), countertop depth, and why 'designer' dimensions can become an operational nightmare if human anatomy isn't considered.

 Two-Level System: Guest vs. Administrator

 A classic reception desk consists of two levels.
-The top level (guest counter) in 2026 is fixed at a height of 1100-1150 mm.
+The top level (guest counter) is fixed at a height of 1100-1150 mm.
 This is the optimal point for a guest to comfortably lean or sign a document.
 The lower level (administrator's workspace) is set at 720-750 mm.
 It's vital to provide a 'visual break' between levels — this hides wires and staff personal items, preserving the facade's aesthetic purity.

 Depth and Reach Zones: The Mathematics of Movement